AlibabaCloudDocs/cdn/intl.en-US/Guide for New Users/Brief introduction to Alibaba Cloud CDN.md

     If you choose pay-by-data-transfer, you can purchase an outbound data transfer plan on an annual basis to minimize the costs.
 For more information, see [CDN/DCDN resource plans](https://common-buy.aliyun.com/?spm=a2c4g.11186623.2.11.69cf4ee26lJyhT&commodityCode=dcdnpaybag#/buy).

 -   Value-added services are charged for HTTP requests, HTTPS requests, QUIC requests, real-time log entries, content moderation, and DCDN.

-If you spend more than CNY 100,000 on Alibaba Cloud CDN per month, we recommend that you choose the 95th percentile bandwidth metering method.

 ## Related topics